 Creativity Camp Study

 In the summer of 2022, adolescents participated in a research study consisting of a 2-week-long Creativity Camp, brain scans, and interviews.
-This summer (2023), we will be holding 3 more cohorts of the Camp.
+This summer (2023), we hosted 3 more cohorts of the Camp.

 Cohort 1: June 19-30th at the Masonic Institute for the Developing Brain (MIDB)